The Sarah Play

 Jon Adam Ross

-Presented with our community partners:
+Presented with our community partner:

 The Sarah Play is an exploration of sacred text in conversation with real stories of yesterday and today.
 This is a play about women in love, hate, rivalry, faith, and Kansas City.